 • When to withdraw: Timing matters for tax.
 Dividends, salary, and capital gains are taxed differently.

-• How much to withdraw: Balance current lifestyle needs with future tax optimization and estate planning goals.
+• How much to withdraw: Balance current lifestyle needs with future tax optimization and estate strategies goals.

-• What to keep in the corporation: Some wealth may stay corporate for estate planning, business succession, or future opportunities.
+• What to keep in the corporation: Some wealth may stay corporate for estate strategies, business succession, or future opportunities.

 Personal Retirement Accounts